stonelee2005/myciscotool/README.md

 ## 3. Interface Analyzer

-Interface Analyzer is used to analyze **"show interfaces"** result on IOS-X.
+Interface Analyzer is used to analyze **"show interfaces"** result on IOS-XR.

 It is used to analyze the input/output drops .